Weidsn/Quantum_Computational_Fluid_Dynamics/README.md

 Complete Software Framework (python package) for building and evaluating Quantum Lattice Boltzmann Models: [QLBM](https://github.com/QCFD-Lab/qlbm).

+Credit to Călin A. Georgescu, Merel A. Schalkers and Matthias Möller from Delft University of Technology.

 ## Qiskit

 Qiskit is a python library for quantum computing, developed by IBM.
 Another one is PennyLane, with company based in Canada.